Donald who? Fox barely mentions Trump in first half of debate until 10-minute indictment discussion

 The audience booed Christie for saying that Trump’s conduct should not be normalized.
 “Booing is allowed,” he said.
 “But it doesn’t change the truth.”

-Baier and Fox colleague Martha MacCallum told Florida Gov. Ron DeSantis three times that he had ducked the question when, after being asked whether then-Vice President Mike Pence acted properly to resist Trump’s request not to certify Joe Biden’s presidential election victory, he said he wanted to talk about the future instead of the past.
+Baier and Fox colleague Martha MacCallum told Florida Gov. Ron DeSantis three times that he had ducked the question when, after being asked whether then-Vice President Mike Pence acted properly in resisting Trump’s request not to certify Joe Biden’s presidential election victory, he said he wanted to talk about the future instead of the past.

 So did Pence, until DeSantis said, “Mike did his duty.
 I’ve got no beef with him.”